 Payment for the fall semester is due to the Business Office by Aug.
 22 (unless you are setting up a payment plan).
 Please visit here to view your bill, make a credit card or electronic check payment, or set up a payment plan.
 You may mail a paper check to pay your bill.
 The Student Account Worksheet found on the Business Office Forms page is a valuable tool you can use to help determine how much you owe for the fall semester since Federal and State aid and loans cannot be posted until the week before classes begin.
 Please use your current bill and your aid offer letter to list any aid you expect that is not yet posted.
 Feel free to contact the Business Office at 717-867-6300 with questions.

 Student Government and the Student Programming Board (SPB) will hold their annual welcome back social Sunday, Aug.
 29, on the Social Quad.
 The event will feature food, fun, and music.
 Student Government information for the Class of 2025 will be available during this time.

 Watch for updates about the Student Engagement Fair.
 Students from various LVC organizations will provide information regarding what their clubs have to offer.
 Representatives from various community organizations will be available to talk about community service opportunities, as well.

 There is plenty to do on the weekends at The Valley.
 There are performers that hit the campus stage nearly every Friday night and feature comedians such as Shawn Felipe, Steve Soelberg, and more.

 Additional activities are also hosted regularly on campus.

 The Vernon and Doris Bishop Library has many resources and services for students.
-Bishop has five group study rooms, five quiet study rooms, a coffee shop, two classrooms, and ample study and lounge space.
+Bishop has five group study rooms, five quiet study rooms, a coffee shop, three classrooms, and ample study and lounge space.
 Visit their website for fall semester hours.

 The Center for Accessibility Resources